Setting a research agenda for job insecurity in South African organisations

 The mediating role of frustration of psychological needs in the relationship between job insecurity and work related well–being Tine Vander Elst; Anja Van den Broeck; Hans De Witte; Nele De Cuyper (Taylor & Francis, 2012)This study aims to test a new process underlying the negative relationship between job insecurity and work-related well-being.
 Specifically, based on Self-Determination Theory, frustration of the psychological needs for ...

 Wynand C.J.
-Grobler (World Business Institute, 2013)Food security can be defined as a state in which all people in a household at all times have both physical and economic access to sufficient food to meet their dietary needs for a productive and healthy life.
-Household ...
+Grobler (World Business Institute, 2013)Food security is defined as a state in which all people in a household at all times have both physical and economic access to sufficient food to meet their dietary needs for a productive and healthy life.
+Household food ...